-The increase in investment income for the second quarter and year-to-date periods of 2011 compared with 2010 was caused by a combination of factors.
-In the second quarter of 2010, we recorded a \$21 million impairment on certain asset-backed auction rate securities, which resulted from provisions that allowed the issuers of the securities to subordinate our holdings to newly-issued debt or to tender for the securities at less than their par value.
-In the first quarter of 2011, we realized \$12 million in gains on the sales of auction rate securities, preferred equity securities and an S&P 500 index fund.
+The increase in investment income for the year-to-date period of 2011 compared with 2010 was caused by a combination of factors.
+During the first nine months of 2011, we realized \$19 million in net gains on the sales of auction rate securities, preferred equity securities and an S&P 500 index fund, as well as a mark-to-market gain on investments.
+In the first nine months of 2010, we recorded a \$21 million impairment on certain asset-backed auction rate securities, which resulted from provisions that allowed the issuers of the securities to subordinate our holdings to newly-issued debt or to tender for the securities at less than their par value.
+Additionally in 2010, we recorded an \$8 million loss on the sale of auction rate securities.

-The remaining increases in investment income were impacted by a higher average balance of interest-earning investments in our portfolio in the second quarter and year-to-date periods of 2011 compared to 2010.
+The remaining increases in investment income were impacted by a higher average balance of interest-earning investments in our portfolio in the third quarter and year-to-date periods of 2011 compared to 2010.
 These factors were partially offset by a lower yield earned on our invested assets.